• About

 Furthermore, the individual social tendencies, exposure, and environment of those who ascend to kingship are profoundly consequential.
 Kingship does not, and should not, preclude the exhibition of advanced culture, empathy, and dignified interaction.
 The Ooni of Ife, an internationally exposed and forward-thinking monarch, embodies a leadership style that acknowledges the inherent worth and dignity of every individual.
 His actions – consistently standing up to greet and shake hands with those who, in a feudal context, might be deemed “slaves” or “pawns” – are not an abdication of his regal status.
 Instead, they are a powerful, deliberate statement that “ko si Eru, Gbogbo wa lomo” (there are no slaves, we are all children).

-To commend the Ooni for recognizing that those who are not kings deserve to be greeted with honor is to applaud a king who is not a slave driver but a genuine leader and motivator, approachable and committed to a new era of reciprocal respect.
-His actions are not a weakness, but a profound strength, signaling a vital shift in the cultural landscape of Nigerian leadership towards a more equitable and humanistic future.
+To commend the Ooni for recognising that those who are not kings deserve to be greeted with honour is to applaud a king who is not a slave driver but a genuine leader and motivator, approachable and committed to a new era of reciprocal respect.
+His actions are not a weakness, but a profound strength, signalling a vital shift in the cultural landscape of Nigerian leadership towards a more equitable and humanistic future.

 This is my opinion.